 Don’t waste all that space between joists in a basement or garage.
 Screw wire shelving to the underside of the joists.
 An 8-foot x 16-inch length of wire shelving and a pack of plastic clips (sold separately) costs about 20 bucks.
 Don’t forget that wire shelving also shines on walls.

-These vintage home hacks are still brilliant today.
+Check out more vintage home hacks that are still brilliant today.